HomeDing/homeding.github.io/steps/newelement.md

 }
 ```

-It is important to call the base functions before implementing
+It is important to call the functions of the base class e.g. `Element::start();` before implementing your code.

 The code can be found in the MyElement-03.x implementation files.